MartinStokroos/nexus_base_ros/README.md

 # ROS wheelbase controller for the NEXUS Omni 4-Wheeled Mecanum Robot

-This branch is currently under development for ROS Noetic.
+This branch named *noetic* is currently under development for ROS Noetic.
 The project is now in the testing phase.
+The build seems to work fine so far.

 ![4WD Mecanum Wheel Mobile Arduino based Robotics Car](4WD_Mecanum_Wheel_Robotics_Car.jpg  "4WD Mecanum Wheel Mobile Arduino based Robotics Car")